sirkibsirkib/axial/README.md

 Each node in the system interacts with their peers via personal (Sender, Receiver) objects.
-Communication is done in terms of user-defined _structs_*, rather than bytes.
+Communication is done in terms of user-defined _message objects_*.

-On the server-side, the server _identifies_ and _authenticates_ incoming client connections with an authenticator* component, and performs a secure handshake before accepting a newcomer.
+On the server-side, the server _identifies_ and _authenticates_ incoming client connections with an _authenticator_* component, and performs a secure handshake before accepting a newcomer.

-Details above marked with an asterisk (*) are _user-defined_ by trait implementations.
+Elements above marked with an asterisk (*) potentially have behaviours defined by the users' trait implementations.

 ```
 Client0 S|----.